iDazai/billy/README.md

 ## Community parser publishing

-Billy's Parser page can publish a locally saved custom parser to the community catalog as **Experimental**.
-Billy opens a pre-filled GitHub issue containing only the declarative YAML.
-The repository workflow validates it and can publish it automatically without maintainer approval.
-Parser quality is shown as Verified, Tested or Experimental in the catalog.
+Billy's Parser page can share a locally saved custom parser with the community.
+Billy opens a machine-readable GitHub submission containing parser metadata plus the declarative YAML.
+The `billy-parser` workflow validates it and publishes valid submissions automatically as **Experimental**, without maintainer approval.

-Experimental ownership comes from the GitHub issue author; community submissions cannot overwrite official/tested/verified parsers or another contributor's experimental parser.
+Community feedback is version-scoped and drives automatic promotion from **Experimental** to **Verified**.
+Parsers that are no longer recommended can be marked **Outdated** and point to a replacement.
+The catalog exposes only aggregate feedback counts; it does not expose installation fingerprints or bill data.